sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/ILS.md

  * Wed.
 26 Jan in Baker boardroom: Henryk Iwaniec, "The paper of Iwaniec, Luo and Sarnak"

-   Abstract: we will continue to describe the contents of the above mentioned paper.
+   Abstract: We will continue to describe the contents of the above mentioned paper.

  * H. Iwaniec, W. Luo, and, P. Sarnak, Low lying zeros of families of L-functions, Publ.
 IHES, 2000.
     [[attachment:Iwaniec-Luo-Sarnak.pdf]]